There is a strong link between the liver and your weight via hormone balance. A diseased liver can lead to weight gain.

 Prescription Supplements That Can Boost Liver Function and Health

-Lipotropic M.I.C. is a pharmaceutical-grade injection which combines Methionine, Inositol and Choline in order to break down fat, encourage weight loss and improve liver health.
-Inositol and Choline both belong to the family of B-Vitamins, all of which play an important role in metabolism.
-Methionine is useful because it helps purge the liver of toxins, and it also eventually breaks down into Choline.
+Lipotropic M.I.C. is a pharmaceutical-grade injection that combines Methionine, Inositol, and Choline to break down fat, encourage weight loss, and improve liver health.
+Inositol and Choline both belong to the family of B-Vitamins, all of which play an essential role in metabolism.
+Methionine is useful because it helps to purge the liver of toxins, and it also eventually breaks down into Choline.

 Other Nutrients Important for Liver Health

-For Methionine to be metabolized and utilized properly, the body must have appropriate levels of Folic Acid, B12 and B6.
+For Methionine to be metabolized and utilized correctly, the body must have appropriate levels of Folic Acid, B12, and B6.
 This is one reason why it is so common for Lipotropic M.I.C. shots to be combined with B12 injections.

 By Taking Steps to Improve Your Liver Health, You Can Vastly Improve Your Wellness

 As you can tell, the liver is a complex organ.
 We've only touched on a small subset of the functions that the liver performs.

 That's why it's important to take all of the necessary steps to keep your liver happy.